-Footsteps teamed up with the animal care association (ACA) for a dog rescue effort.
+Footsteps partnered with the Animal Care Association (ACA) for a dog rescue effort.

 It is concerned with the welfare of beach and street animals in The Gambia.